framps/raspiBackupDoc/en/src/avm-fritzbox-as-backuptarget.md

 ```
 can be created.

-After the restoretest was successful, the backup type must be configured to tar in the installer
+After the restoretest was successful, the backup type should be configured to tar in the installer
 and the time of the regular backup configured.

 [.status]: translated